annaxarkhipova/MySearchApp/README.md

 Application Searching via Google
 ---
-This is my first project (for me as a beginner) - a creating a python GUI with radiobuttons, entries, using Urllib library and buttons.
+This is my first tiny task on python :) - creating a GUI alike search web engine with possibility of choosing webbrowser.
-I use the Mac OS.
+The project developed on Mac OS just as the other projects will be.

 Description Of A Task:
 ---
-A user types in the search field 'tea' and chooses the browser selecting a wishful webbrowser.
+A user types a request in the search field and selects a wishful webbrowser.
-Next step is pressing on the button 'Search', the user has a browser opening with the Google results of 'tea'.
+Next step is pressing on the button 'Search', the user has a browser opening with the Google results of request.
 That is what web search engine could find in the Internet.

 A Task Picture:
 --